-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Hispanic Heritage Month » Hispanic Heritage Month 2012 » Hispanic Heritage Month 2012: Michelle Cooper
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Hispanic Heritage Month » Hispanic Heritage Month 2012 » Hispanic Heritage Month 2012: Michelle Cooper

 Michelle Cooper is currently working on the Mexico desk within the Bureau of Western Hemisphere Affairs.
 She joined the desk in March 2012 after working at the Foreign Service Institute, as the special assistant to the Director of the Transition Center, Mr. Ray Leki.
 Before her desire to dedicate her career to public service, she worked as a senior implementation specialist for Automatic Data Processing (ADP, Inc) in the Southeast Major Accounts region (2005-2009).